 At a visitation Saturday morning mourners quietly sobbed in front of Yarmolenko's casket, where she laid with her hands folded on top of her yellow sleeveless blouse.
 About 200 gathered for her burial.

+When questioned by media in 2011 and 2016, Ira Yarmolenko's brother Pavel Yarmolenko consistently denied knowing anything about his sister's possible risk for suicide or previous attempts.
 Information relating to the suicidal risk factors that may have played a role in Yarmolenko's death were unknown to the general public until around January 2013 when Mark Carver's appeal was denied by the Supreme Court of North Carolina.
 Around that time, several suicide-related rumors began to reach the author of this website, as follows:

-- An original defense case worker answered "yes" when questioned via phone by the author of this site about a rumor that Yarmolenko's cell phone records showed an internet search for "suicide" the morning of the day of her death.
+- An original defense case worker answered "yes" when questioned via phone by the author of this site about a rumor that Yarmolenko's cell phone showed an internet search for "suicide" the morning of the day of her death.
 Four other people familiar with the investigation claimed to have known about this, as well.
 The author of this site has been unable to obtain documentation showing this, neither was it mentioned during Carver's trial.

 - Phone records show Yarmolenko placed dozens if not hundreds of cell phone calls to friends during the weekend prior to her death.
 It is typical for people who are planning a suicide attempt to reconnect with friends as a way of saying goodbye.
 This was suggested by Carver's defense during closing arguments as a reason for Yarmolenko's visit on the morning of her death to the coffee shop where she previously worked to visit with her former co-workers and leave a gift for her former boss.